 There are two main aims of this study:

-to find the best route for Dr. Gajewski to drive to work
+To find the best route for Dr. Gajewski to drive to work

-to provide the opportunity for students to experience designing and conducting a Bayesian adaptive clinical trial.
+To provide the opportunity for students to experience designing and conducting a Bayesian adaptive clinical trial.

 Background and Significance

 This study aims to give biostatisticians experience designing, conducting, and analyzing a Bayesian adaptive clinical trial.
 Specifically, this will give us a platform to experiment with sophisticated and novel features of adaptive clinical trials such as response adaptive randomization and early stopping.
 Additionally, we plan to publish a paper describing the learning experience.